-Wilby CE VA Primary School recognises our statutory responsibility to safeguard and promote the welfare of all pupils.
+(Name of School) recognises our statutory responsibility to safeguard and promote the welfare of all pupils.
 We will endeavour to provide a safe and welcoming environment where children are respected and valued.
 We will be alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.